NEW DELHI Beloved Japanese manga character Doraemon might seem to be an unlikely source of serious controversy.

 Chaturvedi himself blew the whistle on the scam.

-He visited numerous families to identify the direct and indirect causes of the scandal, and heard mothers complain that their children had started behaving badly after watching the Doraemon series.
+"SCANDALOUS" CONTENT He visited numerous families to identify the direct and indirect causes of the scandal and heard mothers complain that their children had started behaving badly after watching the Doraemon series.
 The mothers said their children had begun to defy their parents and refuse to do their homework.

 Chaturvedi became convinced that the anime series is having a serious negative impact on the future of children for two reasons.
 Firstly, it takes children into an unrealistic fantasy world.
-Secondly, it shows children that any problem can be solved by gadgets that Doraemon takes out of his famous "4D Pocket," such as an "anywhere door" that opens wherever the user wants, and a "bamboo copter" that allows the user to fly.
+Secondly, it shows children that any problem can be solved by gadgets that Doraemon takes out of his famous "4D Pocket," such as an "anywhere door" that opens to wherever the user wants to go, and a "bamboo copter" that allows the user to fly.

-The activist is concerned that the anime series could plant seeds of another test-fixing scandal.
+The activist is concerned that the anime series could plant the seeds of another test-fixing scandal.

 The politician is a member of the Pakistan Tehreek-e-Insaf (PTI), a political party led by former national cricket star Imran Khan.